Hackers are always looking for ways to breach into small businesses and steal your information.

 The attack has worked so often because it requires minimal effort and can be used again and again.
 Many businesses have no option but to pay because the data is worth far more than the ransom demand the hackers have made.

 The best defense against these ransomware attacks: up-to-date offsite backup.
 One that is tested and examined by professional help.
-We help businesses develop a disaster recovery plan that way you are
+We help businesses develop a disaster recovery plan that way you are protected against many types of threats.

 Targeting Customer Records